George Weaver Genealogy

 There was also an Adam Weaver c1769 NC d 1819 Wilson Co TN.

-Ancestry trees featuring him are of low quality, but none show a son George for him.
+Ancestry trees featuring him are of low quality, but none shows a son George for him.
 There is a gap from 1791 to 1800, though, where George would fit.
 Adam's sons seem to have moved to Williamson Co.

 Actually, Adam himself seems to be in Williamson Co on the 1820 census.